| MENU SELECTION: | DixieBoys | WW1 Aviation | The Italian Campaign | WW2 Books | GI Biographies | Websites |

 accurate.
 Return to the Main Menu |

-This List is provided in same order as received from Park Ranger.
-The names are generally arranged by unit.
+This List is displayed in same order as received from the Park Ranger.
+The names were already arranged by unit.
 Blue Text are additions and corrections to List.

-Strike through (Thomas) indicates this information was proven incorrect.
+A name with a strike-through (Thomas) indicates the name on the original list was incorrect.
 Click on the NR-box icon to view archive file on the soldier.

 "The 18th Miss Battalion was in the engagement